MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_02_Lab1_Ex1_Deploy_Defender_Endpoint.md

 8. On the **Settings** page select **Device discovery**.
 In Discovery setup make sure **Standard discovery** is selected.
 Return to the **Settings** menu. **Note**: If you don't see the **Device discovery** option under **Settings**, logout by selecting the top-right circle with your account initials and select **Sign out**.
 Login again with the **Tenant Email** credentials.

-**Note:**: The Defender for Endpoint setup should be performed automatically by your Microsoft 365 E5 tenant.
+>**Note:** The Defender for Endpoint setup should be performed automatically by your Microsoft 365 E5 tenant.
 You can view the other settings if you like.
 You will onboard Devices in the next task.

 ### Task 2: Onboard a Device.